aaronzlim/applied-dsp/hw-2/README.md

 The first sinusoid should have a frequency of $\frac{1}{16}f_s$.
 The second should have a frequency of $\frac{1}{4}f_s$.
 The third should have a frequency of $\frac{7}{16}f_s$.

+[//]: # (The following is only used to generate the PDF)

+[//]: # (The first sinusoid should have a frequency of fs/16 The second should have a frequency of fs/4.
+The third should have a frequency of 7fs/16.)

 Simulate the Zero-Order Hold of a DAC by repeating each sample 10 times.
 This is roughly equivalent to generating an analog signal using a DAC, and then sampling that signal with an ADC running at 10x the sample rate.

 Use an FFT to examine the signal in the frequency domain.